-Management used a qualitative approach to assess its indefinite-lived intangible assets for potential impairment in 2018, 2017 and 2016.
-The Company concluded that it was not "more likely than not" that the fair value of indefinite-lived intangible assets were less than their carrying values.
+The Company applied the qualitative approach to assess its indefinite-lived intangible assets for impairment in 2018 and 2017 and concluded that it was not "more likely than not" that the fair value of indefinite-lived intangible assets were less than the carrying amounts.
+Accordingly, further quantitative testing was not required to be performed.

-The Company had no indefinite-lived intangible asset impairments in 2018, 2017 or 2016.
-See Note 7 - Goodwill and Other Intangible Assets for a summary of the Company's intangible assets.
+The Company had no indefinite-lived intangible asset impairments in 2019, 2018 or 2017.
+See Note 8 - Goodwill and Other Intangible Assets for a summary of the Company's intangible assets.